CSC207-UofT/course-project-bug-makers/teamDocumentation/CalendarServiceDocumentation.md

 # CalendarService Documentation

 ## Design Goal
-- Provide visual representation of Calendars
+- Provide customized visual representations of calendars, which aims to support users to make better course planning decisions and help them achieve better time management.
-- Generate Calendars using Schedule List from `userService`
+- Generate Calendars using Schedule List from `userService`.

 ## Overall Structure
 - The overall structure can be divided into two parts, following interface-orientated programming
   - `CalendarPresenter`
   - `CalendarFactory`
 - For visually presenting a Calendar, please refer to `CalendarPresenter`
+  - Decorator Design Pattern was incorporated in this controller to provide a flexible extensive functionality, enabling customizations based on termType.
 - For processing specific user's schedule list into a Calendar, please refer to the abstract `CalendarFactory`
-  - we use simple Factory Design pattern in the abstract `CalendarFactory`, enables its 3 subclasses to generate **3 different kinds** of calendars.
+  - We use simple Factory Design pattern in the abstract `CalendarFactory`, enables its 3 subclasses to generate calendars in **3 different styles** as **7 specific types**.
     - `WorkdayCalendar` generates a 5-day calendar from Monday to Friday.
     - `WeekCalendar`generates a 7-day calendar from Sunday to Saturday.
     - The abstract `SingledayCalendar` apply Factory Design pattern for producing one-day calendars.
 Its 5 subclasses each generate a one-day calendar for one specific workday.